How to demonstrate more ICF core competencies by having a Coaching Plan

 With a Coaching Plan, you are able to be present to more of what the client wants from your coaching relationship.
 You have more perspectives of the client that you can draw on; their future desires, as well as how that relates to this session.

-….without a Coaching Plan, and ongoing sessions with your client, you are making it more difficult to naturally demonstrate more of the ICF core competencies.
+With a Coaching Plan, and ongoing sessions with your client, you are making it easier to naturally demonstrate more of the ICF core competencies.
+And most importantly, have a way to understand the client areas of focus for development.